Home

 Breathing is our vital force

-- Respiratory alkalosis (when you do not accumulate enough CO2) leads to systemic acidosis (acidic environment in the body)
+Once it is out of balance, it throws many body systems out of balance as well:- Respiratory alkalosis (when you do not accumulate enough CO2) leads to systemic acidosis (acidic environment in the body)

 - Digestive complaints due to over-breathing/ hyperventilation